-To fulfil their safeguarding duty effectively, all governors, staff and volunteers receive regular, relevant, and comprehensive training, relevant to their role.
+To fulfil their safeguarding duty effectively, all governors, staff and volunteers receive regular, relevant, and comprehensive training, relevant to their role that meets the minimum statutory requirements.
 Training is part of induction but is also aligned and integrated to the wider CPL schedule.
 Through induction, and the training schedule, all staff and volunteers are provided with opportunities to learn how to recognise and respond to concerns about child abuse.
+This may include online compliance, face-to face, and 'little and often' through briefings, bulletins and scenarios